ArctiqTeam/copilot-bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 ## Optional

-### Step 4 - Ascending to the Clouds: Creating the AirfieldController from thin air
+### Step 4 - Ascending to the Clouds: Creating the AirfieldController from Thin Air

 - Open the `WrightBrothersApi` folder in Visual Studio Code.